Welcome to Varia!

 All actions have the same overall frame layout, and their information is contained in the same place.
 Physical actions have a frame treatment that is silver and red.
 Magical actions have a frame treatment that is gold and purple.
 Attack actions that have a power value will have a spear shape inside of the d6 symbol.
 Block actions will have a shield shape inside of the d6 symbol.
 All of this is cosmetic and is done in an effort to help you tell the different types of cards apart at a glance.

 If you are ever in doubt, the safest bet is to simply ready the card's type box, as it will have supertypes like "Magical Attack" that clearly identify the card's types.

 Tokens are temporary game pieces that are created by other cards.

-Token actions function just like regular action cards while they are on the Timeline or in the Queue.
-If a token would move to any other zone other than the Timeline or Queue, the token is removed from the game instead.
+Token actions function just like regular action cards while they are on the Timeline.
+If a token would move to any other zone other than the Timeline, the token is removed from the game instead.

 Card tokens are not necessary to play Varia (you can use pieces of candy or coins if you wish), but they are recommended as they make play easier for all players involved.

 You can tell a card is a token by its "T" icon in the bottom center of the card and its inverted frame coloration (dark frame with white text).